 Let's face it - walking into a church for the first time can be scary.

 At Good Shepherd, we aim to make everyone feel welcome from the moment you come through our door.

 Our parking lot is accessible behind the Beaumaris on the Lake visitor parking.
 Keep going and turn right to enter Good Shepherd parking.

 The dress code is pretty casual here.
 Jesus wore sandals, after all.

-Inside the worship space, before the service begins at 10:30, our music team invites you to join them in singing songs of praise to draw your heart to worship in the nave.
+Inside the worship space (called the nave), before the service begins at 10:30, our music team invites you to join them in singing songs of praise to draw your heart to worship.
 We use a mix of traditional hymns and modern songs throughout worship to make advantage of a wide variety of styles of music.

 All the words of the service can be found on the slideshow projected at the front of the church.
 If you'd rather view their source material, the relevant page numbers are listed at the bottom of each slide.
 Hymnals, songbooks, and the Book of Alternative Services are available in the back of the chair in front of you.